liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

 Once you understand the DOM tree, you can go ahead and place the styling for each of the menu buttons with their corresponding class.
-Each menu button has a `background` property set to its image location and a `border-radius` property for rounding edges; if you don't want a rounded edge you can omit the `border-radius` property from your styling.
+Each menu button has a `background` property set to its image location and a `border-radius` property for rounding edges.
+If you don't want a rounded edge, you can omit the `border-radius` property from your styling.
 Another important property to note is the `background-position` property.
-We used an image sprite for the menu controls, and so we configured a `background-position` property to tell the buttons where exactly on the image they are located.
+You used an image sprite for the menu controls, and so you configured a `background-position` property to tell the buttons where exactly on the image they are.

         /* Pause Button */
         #myCarousel menu li a.carousel-menu-item.carousel-menu-pause{